songmeric/jekyll-serif-theme/_team/rmath1.md

 ---

 * Was awarded with BSc in Mathematical Sciences at Seoul National University
-* Currently pursuing master's degree in Mathematical Physics
+* Currently pursuing master's degree in Mathematical Physics at Seoul National University.